-Choosing the proper safety restraint for your child can be somewhat confusing.
+Car accidents continue to be the leading cause of death for children ages 4-14, but choosing the proper safety restraint for your child can be somewhat confusing.
 Considerations include age, weight, height, rear-facing, LATCH systems, front seat, back seat, etc. And these issues are incredibly important.
-Car accidents continue to be the leading cause of death for children ages 4-14.
 Below is Tennessee law for child safety seats.

 Children under one year of age and weighing less than 20 pounds must be secured in a rear-facing child seat.
 The child seat must meet Federal Motor Vehicle Safety Standards (FMVSS).
 The safety seat must be secured in the rear seat unless a rear seat is unavailable.
 If it is unavailable, then the vehicle manufacturer's instructions must be followed.
 The weight rating on some safety seats permit the child to continue to use the seat in a rear-facing position beyond 20 pounds.
 This is permissible under Tennessee law as long as the child's weight is under the maximum weight recommended.